What Causes Catatonic Depression, And How Can It Be Treated?

 Treating Catatonic Depression

 Treating catatonic depression is very important.
-When people are suffering from depression that is this severe, they need to be able to seek help as soon as possible.
+When people are suffering from depression that is this severe, they need to seek help as soon as possible.
 There are some different treatments available that should be able to help patients out significantly.
 Many of the approaches to treatment involve prescribing certain medications, but some other therapies will be used under the right conditions.

 Sometimes electroconvulsive therapy is used as well.
 This type of therapy is certainly not all that pleasant to think about.
 Electric shocks are administered to send electrical pulses to the brain.
 This can shock the brain out of the catatonic state.
 It is seen as an effective treatment, but many people only want to do this as a last resort as it will cause a seizure in the patient.
 Many people in the medical community see this as the safest option due to the potentially harmful nature of psychoactive drugs.